RedHatQE/carbon/docs/examples.rst

         - No
         - /tmp

-    *   - assets-path
+    *   - workspace
-        - The assets path is the directory path to where all assets are for your scenario.
-Assets may include SSH private keys, etc.
+        - The scenario workspace is the directory where your scenario exists.
+          Inside this directory is all the necessary files to run the scenario.
         - No
         - ./ (current working directory)